-- yard waste must not contain plastics, metal and lumber
+- Yard waste must not contain plastics, metal or lumber

-In addition to recycling, five city brush sites also offers regular mulch, free to city residents, along with a variety of other mulch products, and Soil-Builder, a soil amendment for sandy soils.
-Mulch may be picked up at any brush sites or may be delivered for a nominal fee.
-View the Mulch Order form for information on each mulch product, pricing and recommended application.
+A variety of mulch products and Soil Builder, a soil amendment for sandy soils, are available to city residents through the City's brush sites.
+Regular mulch may be picked up at any brush site for free or may be delivered for a nominal fee.
+Soil Builder is available through delivery only.
+View the Mulch Product Order Form for information on each product, pricing and recommended application.

-Once you've gathered your recyclables, you can take them to one of the city's five official RecyclaMats/Brush Sites located throughout the city.
-Just deposit your materials into clearly labeled bins.
+Once the recyclables have been gathered, they can be taken to one of the city's five official RecyclaMats/Brush Sites located throughout the city.
+Just separate and deposit the materials into clearly labeled bins.

 In addition, the Pinellas County recycling site offers other convenient St. Petersburg public recycling centers (collecting some, but not all, recyclables) to make recycling even easier.
 Operating hours vary.